CO2-Codes/Scala-IRC-bot/README.md

 ### linkListener
 This listener reacts to messages and actions containing http/https links.
 It attempts to retrieve the <title> tag in html pages and if it can find one, it will send the title to the channel.

+### pronounListener
+This listener stores users' personal pronouns (he, she, they, it, other) and can be used to look up the pronouns.
+It writes these into a file to keep them between restarts.